 Shawn ordered the assembly that includes Upper and Lower Gear Racks, H-Column, Motor, Upper Bearing Block, Coupler, Shoes, Spur Gears, Torque Shafts, and Gibs.
-Pretty much everything needed to replace the entire rear track assembly.
+Pretty much everything is needed to replace the entire rear-track assembly.

 Thankfully we paid for an extended warranty for our RV.
 This is the first big issue we’ve had with our motorhome so the extended warranty is going to save us from having to dip into our savings for this repair.
 The total cost for this repair was $1602.
 With our extended warranty we only had to pay the $200 deductible.
 So glad the warranty covered this repair!

 Parts were ordered from Lippert on November 16, 2021.
 We hoped for a two-week turnaround but as of November 30th, they had not shipped.
 When Shawn called Lippert on November 30th they said if our order is in the next shipment they will go out on December 6th.

 December 6th came and went with no response from Lippert.
 Shawn called and talked to them but they didn’t have any word on our parts shipping.

 December 14th Shawn called and told me his card was charged for the parts so we guess they were on the way!